Analysis | Bull Case for Emerging Markets Has One Big Caveat

 It’s not even December, but major Wall Street investment banks have already issued their outlooks for 2019, and the mood is hopeful.
 Morgan Stanley went outright bullish, double-upgrading the asset class to overweight from underweight.
 Goldman Sachs Group Inc., meanwhile, said “there will likely be a good number of tradable rallies” even if 2019 turns out to be another painful year.

-Mean reversion, or what goes down must come up, is also a factor in emerging markets’ favor, as I noted yesterday.
-Volatile in nature, these markets can be a haven for day traders even when they end the year in the red.
+Mean reversion, or what goes down must come up, is also a factor, as I noted yesterday.
+Volatile in nature, emerging markets can be a haven for day traders even when they end the year in the red.
 A good example is 2014, when the MSCI Emerging Markets Index recorded eight months of gains before closing the year with an annual loss of less than 5 percent.

 There’s a caveat to the bull case, though: China.